"Learning and living in the Mediterranean"

-The "Mediterranean studies" branch of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
-Its objective is to give students an overarching, encompassing the vision of the political, social, economic, and cultural challenges of today’s world.
+The "Mediterranean Studies" branch of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
+Its objective is to give students an overarching vision of the political, social, economic, and cultural challenges of today’s world and the Mediterranean landscape.

-The MAEIS is a one -year programme, subdivided into three terms plus an optional internship (3-6 months).
+The MAEIS is a one-year programme, subdivided into three terms plus an optional internship (max.
+3 months).

 Degree and recognition